 My mind took me into places where imagination ends and fantastical fantasy begins.
 For it is there, in that narrow place between imagination and fantastical fantasy, that is place where Fairies live.
 Where Fairies play ‘chase’ and ‘tag’; gather magical globes called: ‘Wishing Balls’; dust the flowers after the bees have ruffled the petals whilst collecting pollen; and where fairies generally ‘do’ all the things which only fairies can do!

 She said out of pity for him, “I shall give you a kiss if you like,” but though he once knew, he had long forgotten what kisses are, and he replied, “Thank you,” and held out his hand, thinking she had offered to put something into it.
 This was a great shock to her, but she felt she could not explain without shaming him, so with charming delicacy she gave Peter a thimble which happened to be in her pocket, and pretended that it was a kiss.

 Again, this was another part of the Peter Pan story which nestled into my heart and made itself at home.
-So much so that many years ago I bought my two (at that time little) girl relatives, who I love to pieces, beautiful silver bracelets one year at Christmas time, (about 16/17 years ago), upon which I’d hung real silver thimbles.
+So much so that many years ago I bought my (our) two (at that time little) girls beautiful silver bracelets one year at Christmas time, upon which I’d hung tiny, real silver, thimbles.
 I told them that as they grew up, where-ever they were in life, or in the world, so long as they had their bracelet, they would always have a kiss from me with them.
-At the same time, I bought myself a silver bracelet and hung a ‘kiss’ on it – telling the two girls that we now all had kisses.
+At the same time, I bought myself a silver bracelet and hung a ‘kiss’ on it – telling the girls that we now all had kisses.
 I still have my kiss and still wear it, and I think that the girls (now grown up and out in the world) still have theirs too.